settermjd/laminas-static-pages/README.md

 ### That’s It

-All being well, this should be all that you need to rapidly serve static content files in your Zend Expressive application.
+All being well, this should be all that you need to rapidly serve static content files in your [Mezzio](https://docs.mezzio.dev/mezzio/) applications.

 [laminas/laminas-component-installer]: https://github.com/laminas/laminas-component-installer